CommonGateway/TemplateBundle/README.md

    - Execute `composer require {full package name}:dev-main`
    - Docker users: restart your containers so symfony can recognize the new Bundle's namespace
 2. Open a php file where you want to use a class.
-   - Add the correct use statement (example `use CommonGateway\PetStoreBundle\Service\PetStoreService;`)
+   - Add the correct use statement (example `use CommonGateway\TemplateBundle\Service\TemplateService;`)
    - U can now use your class!

 In the common gateway, if you want to use your code when triggered by an event with a action, make sure the class of the action object is set as the handler name including the namespace.
-For example if I want to use the PetStoreService I can set the PetStoreHandler as `CommonGateway\PetStoreBundle\ActionHandler\PetStoreHandler`.
+For example if I want to use the TemplateService I can set the TemplateHandler as `CommonGateway\TemplateBundle\ActionHandler\TemplateHandler`.